Polymeric quantum mechanics and the zeros of the Riemann zeta function: Polymer quantization of the Sierra and Rodr iguez-Laguna model

 In \cite{Sierra1}, Sierra and Rodr\'iguez-Laguna proposed a modification of the $xp$-Hamiltonian in order to obtain bounded classical trajectories while keeping several relevant characteristics of the Berry-Keating model.
 As they proposed, this was accomplished by introducing the classical Hamiltonian

-where the second term allows to have a discrete spectrum since solutions correspond to closed paths in phase space.
-Te aim of this section is to analyze the properties of a polymer quantization of the Sierra and Rodr\'iguez-Laguna model in order to obtain the energy spectrum.
+where the second term in the Hamiltonian together with the minimal length constraint $x\geq l_{x}$ allow to have a discrete spectrum since solutions correspond to closed paths in phase space.
+Even though the introduction of a minimal length may originate a modified uncertainty relation at the quantum level~\cite{kempf}, we want to emphasize that the main purpose of the minimal length considered in the Hamiltonian~(\ref{HSierra}) is, according to~\cite{BerryKeat}, to regularize the system in order to obtain a classical bounded motion with a correspondent discrete quantum spectrum.
+However, it is important to mention that the polymer representation is consequent with a minimal length scale, and thus it brings in a natural way a modified uncertainty relation which may be related to the one introduced in~\cite{kempf} in an appropriate limit~\cite{hussain}.
+Below we will focus on completing the polymer quantization and studying the density of energy states, leaving aside issues related to quantum states with a well defined uncertainty position.
+The aim of this section is to analyze the properties of a polymer quantization of the Sierra and Rodr\'iguez-Laguna model in order to obtain the energy spectrum.
 Let us start with the polymer Hamiltonian version of the Sierra and Rodr\'iguez-Laguna model in the momentum representation.
 By expressing the Hamiltonian (\ref{HSierra}) in terms of the position and momentum as a regulated operators, defined in the polymeric representation (\ref{ppoly}), we obtain in $\hbar=1$ units

 where the cosine term stands for the quadratic momentum term in the polymer representation.
 As we can observe, this operator does not correspond to a symmetric operator, but, after choosing an analogous ordering prescription to the case of the Hamiltonian (\ref{Hsym}), the operator $\hat{H}_{S_{poly}}$ can be rendered as a symmetric operator, whose energy eigenfunctions are given by